EmilGeorgiev/lottery/readme.md

 cosmos1kngwxau7zp6aydwqj9n2rwxes47xxrkcfxgs2w
 ```

- - calculate all the payments that the client2 was made.
-We know that the client2 always place the bet with **2token**,
+ - calculate all the payments that **client2** made.
+We know that the client2 always places the bet with **2token**,
-also we know that he must pay fee of **5token** per transaction.
+also we know that he must pay a fee of **5token** per transaction.
 If we know the number of all lotteries in which the
 client2 placed a valid bet, we can calculate the total payments.
 Let's get that number by using this command:

 ```